A guide for using text messages to communicate with employees

 Don’t overuse SMS

 SMS is highly engaging because it’s understood to be a personal inbox.
 If texting employees becomes the only form of communication, or is used too often, engagement will drop.
-Text messaging is more effective when used strategically and when communicating certain messages.
+Text messaging is more effective when used strategically (with the other key tools) and when communicating certain messages.
 Below, we’ll highlight some great opportunities to leverage SMS.

 Opportunities to use text messaging to communicate with employees

-Since your employees have their phones on them every moment of the day, SMS is a great tool for emergency alerts.
+Since your employees have their phones on them every moment of the day, SMS is a great tool for emergency alerts or employee crisis communications.

-If you’re unclear where to start with text messaging, consider how you communicate emergency messages.
-When you need to make sure your employees see a message, SMS is your best option.
+If you’re unclear where to start with employee text messaging, consider how you communicate emergency messages.
+When you need to make sure all types of employees see a message quickly, SMS is your best option.

 New hire communication

-Whatever the scenario, you can streamline your hiring process by leveraging text messaging.
+Whatever the scenario, you can streamline your hiring process with employee text messaging.

 Internal surveys and feedback